Apple Pay button

 This guide outlines the steps to enable Apple Pay on your Solidgate Payment Form, following Apple’s development requirements.
 Once set up, the form features the Apple Pay button, enhancing your payment options.

-The Solidgate Payment Form adheres to Apple’s development requirements for Apple Pay on the Web.
-Apple Pay is available in supported regions and on the following platforms.
+Solidgate Payment Form complies with Apple’s development requirements for Apple Pay on the Web.
+Apple Pay is available in supported regions and on specific platforms in Safari, and in non-Safari browsers.

 Display button